Our Work

 However, a new publication by TSNE Valuing Our Nonprofit Workforce: A Closer Look suggests that workers at small to medium sized nonprofit organizations in Massachusetts and bordering communities are falling further behind in their economic well-being.

-In A Closer Look, Lyn Freundlich, TSNE’s director of administration and human resources, examines the findings and implications of the TSNE nonprofit compensation survey.
+In A Closer Look, Lyn Freundlich, TSNE’ director of administration and human resources, examines the findings and implications of the TSNE nonprofit compensation survey.
 TSNE collaborated with nonprofit organizations and foundation partners from the region to survey nonprofits from Massachusetts and communities bordering the state.
 More than 30,000 people are employed by the 202 nonprofit nonprofits that completed the survey.
 Data collected was compiled on over 24,000 individual salaries and categorized into 131 job titles.

 Findings include expected information such as the larger the organization, the larger the executive compensation.
 However, expected geographic differences in pay were not found.
 More revealing, the analysis by Freundlich found that more than half of all nonprofit positions pay less than $30,000 per year, and gender and racial disparities persist within the sector despite efforts to address them.